lakridserne/nova-wizard/README.md

 ## Ignore Wizard On Update

-For ignoring `wizard-form` on the update page, your resource should implement the `Zareismail\NovaWizard\Contracts\IgnoreUpdateWizard`.
+For ignoring `wizard-form` on the update page, your resource should implement the `Jbworld\NovaWizard\Contracts\IgnoreUpdateWizard`.